-2021 Klung Wilhelmy Science Award for Physics:
+2022 Klung Wilhelmy Science Award for Chemistry:

 The Klung Wilhelmy Science Award is presented each year by the Otto Klung Foundation at Freie Universität Berlin in cooperation with the Dr. Wilhelmy Foundation.
 It is one of the most generous awards funded by private donors for young scientists in Germany.

 Freie Universität Berlin